sd17fall/softdes.web/pages/reading-journal.md

 We will continue adding reading notebooks to the original upstream class repository.
 These will not show up in your forked copy unless you explicitly pull them in.

+When the instructors have uploaded new reading assignments, you can pull them into your repository.

 ### One Time Setup: Add Upstream Remote

 On your laptop, you should have a cloned copy of the ReadingJournal repository from your GitHub account.
 You can verify this by checking its remote repositories: